 Further information:

 The prohibition to engage in competing activity is based on the Employment Contracts Act (Chapter 3, Section 3).
-Due to the change in the legal status of the Finnish universities, the secondary occupations of the staff are evaluated from the viewpoint of competing activity.
-If an employee intends to attend to his or her secondary occupation on working time, the employee needs to obtain the university's permission (secondary occupation permission).
-By notifying the employer of a secondary occupation, the employee can ensure that his or her secondary occupation does not involve competing activity which thus would be in violation of the obligations of the Employment Contracts Act (Chapter 3, Section 3).
+The secondary occupations of the staff are evaluated from the viewpoint of competing activity.
+An employee can ensure that their secondary occupation does not involve competing activity by submitting an application for secondary occupation to the employer via Mepco HR portal-

 Almost three-quarters of employees belong to a trade union in Finland.
 There are three main trade union confederations: SAK, STTK and AKAVA.
 All three confederations have a number of occupationally or/and industry affiliated unions.
 One of the most important duties of the confederations is to negotiate collective agreements (covering for example salaries, annual leaves and working times) for their members.